EqualExperts/agents-behave/blog/blog-tests.md

 We will commence by initiating a test that simulates a dialogue between a user and an assistant.
 This test aims to evaluate the assistant's proficiency in booking a hotel room in London, adhering to the user's budget and specific guest requirements.
 Moreover, we will scrutinise the conversational quality of the assistant to ensure it aligns with predefined standards.

 The test begins with the creation of two language model instances: one employing the `gpt-4-turbo-preview` model and the other utilising the `mixtral-8x7b-instruct` model.
-We selected Mixtral because it efficiently orchestrates the `LLMUser` and the `ConversationalAnalyser` components, offering a more cost-effective solution than GPT-4.
-Nevertheless, due to Mixtral's limitations in handling function-based interactions, we employ the GPT-4 model for assistant functionalities. (another reason for using Mixtral for the LLM User will be discussed later).
+We selected Mixtral because it efficiently orchestrates the `TestUser` and the `ConversationalAnalyser` components, offering a more cost-effective solution than GPT-4.
+Nevertheless, due to Mixtral's limitations in handling function-based interactions, we employ the GPT-4 model for assistant functionalities. (another reason for using Mixtral for the Test User will be discussed later).

 ```python
     gpt_4_llm = create_llm("GPT-4", "openai-gpt-4")